 If you wish to lodge a complaint about our handling of your data, you may lodge a complaint with the appropriate EU Data Protection Authority.

 The Services are hosted in the United States.
 United States law governs the Services, and United States data protection laws may not be as protective as those in your country.
 If you are outside the United States and using the Services, your information may be transferred to, stored, and processed in the United States where our servers are located and our databases are operated, and you consent to the use and storage of your information in the United States.

-The Services are not intended for children under 13 years of age, and TV Guide Magazine does not knowingly collect information from children under 13.
+The Services are not intended for children under 13 years of age, and TV Guide Magazine LLC does not knowingly collect information from children under 13.
 If you are under the age of 13, do not: use, or provide any information on, the Services; make any purchases through the Services; use any of the interactive or public comment features of the Services; or otherwise provide any information about yourself to us, including your name, address, telephone number, email address or any screen name or user name you may use.
-If we learn we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
-If you believe we might have any personal information from or about a child under 13, please contact us at firstname.lastname@example.org.
+If we learn we have collected or received Personal Information from a child under 13 without verification of parental consent, we will delete that information.
+If you believe we might have any Personal Information from or about a child under 13, please contact us at firstname.lastname@example.org.